narenratnam1/DaanarRX/README.md

 - Run `npm install` again in `client/`
 - Ensure all environment variables start with `REACT_APP_`

-### NDC Lookup Fails
+### Drug Search Not Working

-- Check your internet connection (openFDA API requires internet)
+- Check your internet connection (RxNorm API requires internet)
-- Verify the NDC format (e.g., "0071-0570-23")
-- Some NDCs may not be in the openFDA database
+- Ensure the backend server is running on port 4000
+- Check browser console for CORS or network errors
+- Verify RxNorm API is accessible: https://rxnav.nlm.nih.gov/REST/approximateTerm.json?term=aspirin
+- If RxNorm is down, only local Firestore search will work

 ## Development